 Additional information is available on the website for the Louisiana Folklife Center at Northwestern State University: http://louisianafolklife.nsula.edu/.

 Dr. Lisa Abney, Provost, Vice President for Student and Academic Affairs, and Professor of English (co-chair)

-Dr. Shane Rasmussen, Director of the Louisiana Folklife Center and Assistant Professor of English (co-chair)
+Dr. Shane Rasmussen, Director of the Louisiana Folklife Center and Associate Professor of English (co-chair)

-Sponsored by the NSU Department of Fine + Graphic Arts, the Folklife Society of Louisiana, the Louisiana Folklife Center, the NSU Writing Project, and the College of Arts, Letters, Graduate Studies and Research at Northwestern State University in Natchitoches, Louisiana.
+Sponsored by the Louisiana Folklife Center, the NSU Writing Project, the College of Arts, Letters, Graduate Studies and Research, and the NSU Office of Recruiting at Northwestern State University in Natchitoches, Louisiana.